6 Things to Know Before PLI Becomes Mandatory on February 1, 2019

-A list of Professional Liability Insurance Providers in British Columbia is available on the AIBC website (PDF).
+There are many different Professional Liability Insurance Providers in British Columbia.
 Members are able, and encouraged, to shop around and compare rates from different insurance brokers and select the best option.

 - Would contract consultants be covered under my policy?

 They may or may not be covered by your PLI policy.
 Please discuss this and other coverage details with your insurance broker.

 - What would happen if an architect or firm forgot or failed to remember to renew their insurance during the term of their certificate of practice?

 Further to the procedure embedded in Council Rules 8: Terms and Conditions for Mandatory Professional Liability Insurance, the firm must immediately notify the Institute, in writing, and provide written confirmation of return to PLI compliance within 10 days of the non-compliant event.
 Fees may apply for non-compliance with the Rules and the lapse would be reported to the professional conduct department for review and investigation.

 - I’m an Architect AIBC who practices in a provincial/territorial jurisdiction that has required PLI for years.
 Will my insurance policy transfer to B.C.?

 Many Architects AIBC who practice outside of B.C. are already familiar with mandatory or compulsory PLI.
 Please talk with your insurance broker in order to determine if your existing policy has the appropriate insurance coverage applicable to B.C. projects.
 If coverage is provided for BC projects, we will accept coverage provided by captive insurers in other provinces.